The Haunting (1963 film): Remakes

 A remake of the film was attempted in the early 1990s by horror author Stephen King.
 King pitched the project under the name Rose Red to Steven Spielberg.
 The project went into turnaround and a complete script was written, but Spielberg demanded more thrills and action sequences while King wanted more horror.
 King and Spielberg mutually agreed to shelve the project after several years of work, and King bought back the rights to the script.
 King returned to the project in 1999, completed a revised script, and successfully pitched the script to producer Mark Carliner.
 King's revised script aired as a miniseries titled Rose Red in 2002, but bears only superficial resemblance to The Haunting.

 The Haunting was formally remade in 1999 under the same title.
 Horror director Wes Craven initially worked on the project, but abandoned it.
-This adaptation, directed by Jan de Bont and starring Liam Neeson, Catherine Zeta-Jones, Owen Wilson and Lili Taylor in the roles of Markway (now named Marrow), Theo, Luke and Eleanor, was widely panned.
+This adaptation, directed by Jan de Bont, starred Liam Neeson, Catherine Zeta-Jones, Owen Wilson and Lili Taylor in the roles of Markway (now named Marrow), Theo, Luke and Eleanor.